 Behavioral biometrics for adaptive authentication

-The introduction of online and mobile banking have given customers a convenient way to interact with their bank as and when they please.
+The introduction of online and mobile banking has given customers a convenient way to interact with their bank as and when they please.

-However, with so many consumers still feeling that there are gaps in eBanking security, it's clear that banks and other institutions involved in making payments need to optimize security without compromising on convenience before these digital services can achieve their full potential.
+However, with so many consumers still feeling gaps in eBanking security, it's clear that banks and other institutions involved in making payments need to optimize security without compromising on convenience before these digital services can achieve their full potential.

 Not another keyword!

-Evidence is growing that consumers are growing weary of a seemingly endless cycle of clunky demanding user/name password authentication method.
+Evidence shows that consumers are weary of a seemingly endless cycle of clunky demanding user/name password authentication methods.

-With new threats emerging almost daily, measures to protect end-users from hacking and fraud have to be delivered without jeopardizing the consumer experience.
+With new threats emerging almost daily, measures to protect end-users from hacking and fraud must be delivered without jeopardizing the consumer experience.

-For the hard-pressed banking industry, compelling response to these challenges comes in the form of a new generation of biometric-based solutions.
+The hard-pressed banking industry's compelling response to these challenges comes from a new generation of biometric-based solutions.

-With the rise of Fintech start-ups and the imminent PSD2 (Revised Payment Service Directive) regulations set to increase competition in the sector, the customer experience is becoming an increasingly important differential, so a more nuanced approach is necessary.
+With the rise of Fintech start-ups and the imminent PSD2 (Revised Payment Service Directive) regulations set to increase competition in the sector, the customer experience is becoming an increasingly important differential.
+Hence, a more nuanced approach is necessary.

 Banks need to ensure they are one step ahead of competitors in developing an engaging and easily navigable customer experience, and new biometric technologies offer a way of achieving this.